-The Writing for Life Competition continues in 2017 with support from Donor Mate, who supplied prizes for the shortlisted and winning students.
+The Writing for Life Competition continues in 2017 with support from Donor Mate, who have sponsored the prizes for winning students from each category.

 You will find everything you need to participate in this year’s 2017 Writing for Life competition on this page.

 Note: Entries close 22 September 2017 with winners to be announced on Thank You Day – 19 November 2017.

 Tips on getting creative with your entry: WA Writing for Life 2017 how-to guide

 Terms and conditions for entry: WA Writing for Life 2017 entry rules

 To enter, complete and submit the form by 22 September 2017: WA Writing for Life 2017 entry form